benrobk1/harvest-route-hub/DATABASE.md

 #### `get_consumer_address(_consumer_id, _delivery_batch_id)`
 Returns consumer address with access control:
 - Consumer can see own address
-- Admin can see any address
+- Admin can see every address
 - Driver can see address ONLY if:
   - Address is visible (`address_visible_at` set)
   - Order is in driver's assigned batch